charlesvestal/forbes/README.md

 # Prep to generate an image wall

+*Note: the script will delete the downloads directory with any previously downloaded images.*

 Step 5.
 Edit forbes/books.csv with google image keywords on each line of (put in the search term you'd use for these books)

 Step 6.
 Run the script